-As Etsy moves forward in improving its search function, it is perhaps useful to look back at its history.
-As a younger, more agile site, Etsy once had an advanced search with some of the same features that are being called for today.
-As the site grew rapidly, the search function was unfortunately one of the most visible victims of the increasing demand on Etsy's infrastructure.
-With recent changes in leadership and new hardware and software, Etsy now seems poised to rejuvenate the search to handle the both current demand and future growth.
-Here's a timeline of how Etsy's search function has changed over the past four years or so.
+As the site grew rapidly in its early days, the search function was unfortunately one of the most visible victims of the increasing demand on Etsy's infrastructure.
+After some changes in leadership and new hardware and software, Etsy has been tweaking its search function continuously to add new features.
+Here's a timeline of how Etsy's search function has changed over the years.

 June, 2005 - The Beginning!
 Etsy goes online with a few sellers and a few items and a simple one-box, one-button search function.
 Results are listed by most recent first - a default setting that remains to this day - and users have the option to sort results by date, price, quantity, number of views and item title.
 Categories can also be searched.